DarkhanTurtayev/DLMDSEDE02_TeleNews/README.md

-# TeleNews — Real-Time News Trends & Analys from Telegram Channels
+# TeleNews — Real-Time News Trends Analysis from Telegram Channels

 **TeleNews** is a real-time news trend analytics system powered by streaming technologies.